Why are teeth extracted?

 • DECAY: Saliva, bacteria and food particles accumulate in the newly emerging tooth and threaten both the wisdom tooth and the adjacent teeth.
 It is very difficult to recognize and treat such decays.
 Heavy scenarios leading to pain and infection and resulting in abscess can occur.

-• GUM DISEASE: A partially grown wisdom tooth forms an infection centre where bacteria and food residues can accumulate in the gum.
+• GUM DISEASE: A partially grown wisdom tooth forms an infection center where bacteria and food residues can accumulate in the gum.
 This causes mouth odor, pain, edema, and trismusa (a state of incomplete opening of the mouth).
 Infection can be spread to the cheek and neck by the lymph.

 • PRESSURE PAIN: If pressure is applied to adjacent teeth during growth, a pain can also be felt due to pressure.
 In some cases, this pressure causes abrasion.